 Instead of preparing a ‘kids menu,’ do this: cook a healthy meal, then serve it with something you know your kids will enjoy.
 For my kids, that’s fruit.
 They eat their main meal first—at least try a few bites—along with their fruit.

 Not only should each meal have a variety, but your meals should be different too.
 Don’t just make soup and pasta every day.
 Include different types of meals, such as seafood, quiche and pizza in your weekly meal plans.

 When every week consists of ground beef—in hamburgers, pasta, or casseroles—convincing your toddler to give salmon a chance may pose a challenge.
 Instead, look for a variety of meals to try, from meat to seafood as well as salads and grains.

-Don’t make dessert or junk food the only reward.
+3. Don’t make dessert or junk food a reward

 Have you told your kids, “Finish your plate before you get a cookie”?

 Seems reasonable since they’ll be motivated to finish their main meal.
 The downside?
 They see dessert and junk food as the desirable food, and everything else the means to get there.

 So yes, highlight the rarity of a slice of cake or the chips they’ll get to eat.
 These are, after all, the rare treats that they are (or should be!).